derme302/gh-pages-derme302/content/posts/2011-04-16-game-maker-8-1-lite-2.md

 Indenting code with the TAB key really makes it that much quicker to indent a selection of code, a feature which is just awesome.

-Finally the new zoom function in the room editor, while one of the more noticeable changes they have made to GameMaker, I really didn&#8217;t feel that excited about it.
-However now that I have used it, I&#8217;ll never go back to GM 8.0.
+Finally the new zoom function in the room editor, while one of the more noticeable changes they have made to GameMaker, I really didn't feel that excited about it.
+However now that I have used it, I'll never go back to GM 8.0.

-So that’s it for GM Lite, overall I&#8217;d give it 4.5/5 Neurons, while it has improved GameMaker greatly , the release felt &#8220;rushed&#8221; and there was a couple of really obvious bugs.
+So that’s it for GM Lite, overall I'd give it 4.5/5 Neurons, while it has improved GameMaker greatly , the release felt &#8220;rushed&#8221; and there was a couple of really obvious bugs.
 I sure though with the new Auto-Updater these errors will be fixed over the coming days.

 Till next time folks!